ISISComputingGroup/EPICS-csm/documentation/cvtRecord.rst

 -  If INPX and INPY are constant links, fields X and Y are initialized to the respective values.
--  NMET is set to METH and NSPE to SPEC.
+-  NMET is set to METH, NSPE to SPEC, NBDI to BDIR, and NTDI to TDIR.
 -  Conversion is initialized according to METH and SPEC.
 If an error occurs, conversion method falls back to ``LINEAR``.